-Every year, nuclear-generated electricity saves our atmosphere from more than 506 million metric tons of carbon dioxide emissions that would otherwise come from fossil fuels.
+Every year, nuclear-generated electricity saves our atmosphere from more than 470 million metric tons of carbon dioxide emissions that would otherwise come from fossil fuels.

 More information on the importance of nuclear energy can be found here.

-Led by Dave Billard and Christine McKechnie; the team is focused on rehabilitating the Moore Uranium camp from prior work programs.
+Led by Dave Billard and Christine McKechnie, the geological team is focused on rehabilitating the Moore Uranium camp from prior work programs.
 A massive effort was made to properly discard spent drill rods and drilling debris from programs conducted before Skyharbour.
 Our team takes tremendous pride in land reclamation after drill programs are completed.

-Our Workers & Management
+Our Workers and Management:

 We provide our workers with a nurturing environment that allows them to become the most skilled and flexible workers possible while maintaining a stable workforce.
 We comply with all laws in the jurisdictions where we operate and ensure support, respect, and protection for the human rights of everyone in our organization.
 We share the values reflected in international proclamations about human rights, such as the UN Universal Declaration of Human rights and the International Labour Organization treaties.

-Responsibility in the Field
+Responsibility in the Field:

 Skyharbour is a longstanding member of the Saskatchewan Mining Association (SMA) and attends meetings on a regular basis.
 We follow the rules and best practices outlined in Mineral Exploration Best Management Practices (BMP): Download the Handbook.